mdagaro/vimrc/README.md

 # The Ultimate vimrc

 Over the last 10 years, I have used and tweaked Vim.
 This configuration is the ultimate vimrc (or at least my version of it).
 Or that's what I would have said if I were amix.
 In reality, I shameless forked his .vimrc for my own needs, tweaking it along the way.
-Should out to [amix](https://github.com/amix/vimrc) for this wonderful repository!
+Shout out to [amix](https://github.com/amix/vimrc) for this wonderful repository!

 There are two versions: